The survivor-likes we tune ours against

 ## Nova Drift — the closest peer in mechanics

-Justin Pixelblade Stander's arcade-roguelite ship combat game.
+Justin 'Pixelblade' Stander's arcade-roguelite ship combat game.
 Thrust-based ships with modular gear that stacks across runs.
+The closest thing to FOXFIRE's ship-as-toolkit philosophy on the market.

 **What we take:** thrust physics doesn't have to be punishing.
-Nova Drift handles inertia generously — new players acclimate inside a run, and the high-skill ceiling reveals itself through modifier choices rather than pure piloting.
-FOXFIRE's Military hull is downstream of that lesson.
+Nova Drift handles inertia generously — new players acclimate to inside a run, and the high-skill ceiling reveals itself through modifier choices rather than pure piloting.
+FOXFIRE's starter ship embodies that lesson.
+We added rotation and damping specifically because Nova Drift and play-testing taught us that space-accurate physics-based movement needed to be somewhat tuned for player enjoyment.

 **What we don't take:** the arena, again, and the modular ship.
-Nova Drift is a single ship the player customises through runs; FOXFIRE is five distinct hulls that don't share parts.
+Nova Drift is a single ship the player customises through runs; FOXFIRE has five distinct ships that don't share parts.

 ---